-Double Acting - A pneumatic actuator which uses air to both open and close the valve.
-Also referred to as "Air-to-Air" operation.
+Double Acting - A pneumatic actuator that uses air to both open and close the valve.
+Also referred to as an "Air-to-Air" operation.

 Duty Cycle - The capability of an electric actuator motor to operate or "cycle" continuously - a 100% duty cycle.
-Ratings less than 100% mean that the actuator motor is capable of intermittent operation, as is the case with most actuation applications.
-For example, a 25% Duty Cycle means that for each 1-minute of operation, 3- minutes of non operation is required.
-Duty Cycle greater than 25% are generally needed only when additional work loads are encountered, such as valve modulation or in actuation of larger butterfly valves.
+Ratings less than 100% mean that the actuator motor is capable of intermittent operation, as with most actuation applications.
+For example, a 25% Duty Cycle means that for each 1-minute operation, 3 minutes of non-operation is required.
+Duty Cycles greater than 25% are generally needed only when additional workloads are encountered, such as valve modulation or larger butterfly valves' actuation.

-Fail-Closed - Spring return in a pneumatic actuator which closes the valve upon loss of air pressure.
+Fail-Closed - Spring returns in a pneumatic actuator which closes the valve upon loss of air pressure.
 Also referred to as "Air-to-Spring Close" or Air-to-Close" operation.

-Fail-Open - Spring return in a pneumatic actuator which opens the valve upon loss of air pressure.
-Also referred to as "Air-to-Spring Open" or "Air-to-Open" operation.
+Fail-Open - Spring returns in a pneumatic actuator which opens the valve upon loss of air pressure.
+Also referred to as an "Air-to-Spring Open" or "Air-to-Open" operation.

 Limit Switches - Electrical switches which may be applied to either electric or pneumatic actuators to supply a signal that the valve cycle has been completed.
-In electric actuators, the primary limit switches are used to control the open and closed position of the valve.
-Auxiliary limit switches may be used to perform other functions such as starting or stopping a pump.
-Limit switches are most often mechanical and are activated by physical contact with either a lever or plunger.
-Proximity switches are electrically tripped without physical contact and may be used with certain computer or micro processor controls.
+In electric actuators, the primary limit switches are used to control the open and closed positions of the valve.
+Auxiliary limit switches may perform other functions, such as starting or stopping a pump.
+Limit switches are often mechanical and activated by physical contact with a lever or plunger.
+Proximity switches are electrically tripped without physical contact and may be used with certain computer or microprocessor controls.

 NEMA Rating - National Electric Manufacturers Association standard for rating electrical component enclosures.
 The most commonly used NEMA ratings for electric actuators and electrical accessory enclosures are NEMA 4 and NEMA 4X.